swihart/event/cran-comments.md

 Bruce Swihart
 November 2016

+## Resubmission 1
+I removed survkit.r/.Rd/.f.
+Turns out survkit is available as of 2013 in a nice update from the original authors of survkit.f.
+Added this info to NEWS.

 ## Test environments
 * local OS X install: R version 3.3.2 (2016-10-31)
 * ubuntu 12.04 (on travis-ci): R version 3.3.1 (2016-06-21)